CAA Theatre: Early years

 The original Second Empire building was built in 1911 as a private residence, then gutted and converted to a movie theatre in 1919 and known as The Victory.
 It was renamed The Embassy in 1934 and known by a number of other names over the next sixty years, including the Astor, the Showcase, and the Festival.

 In the 1970s, the Festival Theatre was a key venue of the Toronto International Film Festival (then known as the Festival of Festivals).

 Conversion to live theatre

 In 1993, the building was renovated for live theatre productions and renamed The New Yorker Theatre.

 Demolition and reconstruction

 In 2004 and 2005, most of the building was demolished, with only the facade preserved.
 The old building was replaced by a new state-of-the-art live theatre and concert venue, known as The Panasonic Theatre.
 In 2005, the building was acquired by Live Nation and in 2008 by Mirvish Productions.

 Site redevelopment

 In February 2023, the Toronto Star reported that Mirvish sold the property in 2015, citing property records.
-City records also indicate the current owner, private equity firm KingSett Capital, has applied to the city to redevelop the site as a 76-storey, mixed-use building, retaining only the façade of the CAA Theatre building.
+City records also indicate the current owner, private equity firm KingSett Capital, had applied to the city to redevelop the site as a 76-storey, mixed-use building, retaining only the façade of the CAA Theatre building.